fried cabbage and corned beef

 6

 Break up the corned beef.
-Cover and let heat and simmer for a few minutes.
-Mix cabbage and corned beef together and let slow simmer while you are mixing up the cornbread and baking it.
+Cover and let simmer for a few minutes.
+Mix the cabbage and corned beef together and leave to simmer slowly while you make the cornbread.

 • Baked cornbread in a cast iron skillet.